Thoughts on energy (1 of 3): role and limits of Renewables

 Let’s do renewables anyway!

 As I said, here I deliberately aggregated only bad “news” about renewable energy.
 I have done it not to dismiss renewables.
 Quite the contrary actually.
 I want to understand and share their objective limits, exactly to make the best use of renewables, for the right reasons.
-Continues next week, so stay tuned, and in the meantime please please please send me your critiques, links, opinions, work opportunities… via Twitter or email.
+Continues here, and please please please send me your critiques, links, opinions, work opportunities… via Twitter or email.
 To directly support this and my other work, see below instead.

 You may also: